 What is mulch?
 If you search this question online, the descriptions would refer to mulch as something that helps your plants grow.
 While this is somewhat right, it’s not completely accurate.
-It is commonly used by gardeners and landscapers to keep the temperature of the soil warm, retain moisture, suppress weeds, and keep pests out.
-Not only that, but mulch is also used for aesthetic purposes.
+Gardeners and landscapers spread mulch to keep the temperature of the soil warm, retain moisture, add nutrients to the soil, suppress weeds, protect plant roots, and keep pests out of flower beds.
+Mulch is also used for aesthetic purposes.
+For example, applying mulch around tree trunks is not only beneficial as it retains moisture for the roots of the tree, but it also looks wonderful.
 Mulching is a great way to keep your garden looking cohesive and even bring a pop of color depending on what you use it for.

 Where To Put Mulch?